Kong/cloud-migration-journey/docs/explore/phase1.md

 Just to Recap.

-The objective of phase 1 was to configure the on-premise environment, and expose the `monolith` with a Konnect `Runtime Instance`.
+The objective of phase 1 was to configure the on-premise environment, and protect the `monolith` with a Konnect `runtime instance`.

 In phase 2, Kong Mesh will be introduced.